KerNioZz/RusseHerriot/README.md

 # RusseHerriot
 Git repo for the RusseHerriot project.
 A website that was conceived initially to learn russian, but it turned out to be a website where one can learn what he wants.
-We just lack collaborators to teach other subjects 😅
+We just lack collaborators to teach other subjects 😅 (Btw, we're french !)